-Personal items left at the school more than 14 days after withdrawing, unofficial withdrawal or termination, become property of the school.
+Personal items left at the school more than 14 days after withdrawing/termination, become property of the school.

-A future professional who withdrawals from his/her contracted course or prior to completing his/her training will have a notice placed in his/her file as to their progress standing at the time of withdrawal.
+A future professional who withdrawals from his/her contracted course or prior to completing his/her training will have a notice placed in his/her file as to their progress Satisfactory Academic Progress Status at the time of withdrawal.
 A future professional who applies for re-entry (re-enrollment) shall return in the same Satisfactory Academic Progress Status.